BlueAmulet/OCEmu/README.md

 Installation
 ------------

 Needs lua-5.2, luafilesystem, luautf8, luaffi, and SDL2.
 luasocket is optional but is required for the Internet Component and higher precision timing.
 luasec is optional but is required for HTTPS.

 **Windows**

 Binaries: [Windows 32bit](http://gamax92.pc-logix.com/ocemu/OCEmu-x32.zip) and [Windows 64bit](http://gamax92.pc-logix.com/ocemu/OCEmu-x64.zip) [(Build Date)](http://gamax92.pc-logix.com/ocemu/builddate.txt)

-Windows users will have to manually compile everything, as luarocks seems to hate MSYS2/Cygwin
+The binaries above have everything pre compiled and packed up for ease of use.

-The provided script ```msys2_setup_ocemu.sh``` will automated the compiling process for Windows, run it in [MSYS2](https://msys2.github.io/)
+If you'd like to compile OCEmu yourself for Windows, the provided script ```msys2_setup_ocemu.sh``` will automated the compiling process for Windows, run it inside of the [MSYS2](https://msys2.github.io/) environment.
+Ignore the **Lua Libraries** step as it doesn't work on Windows and the script does this for you.

 **Ubuntu**
 ```